 The execution of

-However this scenario is complex due to the limitations of
+free is called.
+However this scenario is complex due to the limitations of the

 __MsoPvFree API, including checks that make the exploitation difficult.

 The vendor's analysis indicates that the root cause of this vulnerability is the processing of a

 PlfLfo structure that is read in from the file.
 It contains an array of

 Lfo objects.
 If any of those